-Energy providers in Dallas like TXU, Direct Energy, and Cirro are the competitive energy retailers.
+Energy providers in Dallas like TXU Energy and Cirro Energy are the competitive energy retailers.
 In Texas, these companies are called Retail Electric Providers (REPs).

 Energy suppliers offer two different types of plans for residential and business customers: a fixed-rate plan or a variable-rate plan.

 Fixed-rate – meaning that the rate will remain constant for the term of the contract.
 Regardless of weather, natural events like tornados, or market volatility, your rate will not change.
 In most cases, a fixed-rate plan will have a term length of 6, 12, 24, or 36 months.